-He had been in the auto-repair industry since graduating from high school in Milwaukee in 1974.
-But when Glen Hayward applied his old-school knowledge and customer-service practices to servicing contemporary vehicles, the co-owner of Good Works Auto Repair created a niche for his shop in the hybrid repair space.
+PHOTOS BY MARK Rvan Sparks. left. and John Petersen inspect a vehicle on June 8 at Good Works Auto Repair.
+2348 E. Broadway Road in Tempe AUTO SHOP CREATES NICHE FOR HYBRI Good Works offers three year, 36,000-mile warranty to earn trust of customers while repairing specialty cars GEORGANN YARA He had been in the auto-repair in- He had been in the auto-repair in-dustry since graduating from high school in Milwaukee in 1974.
+But when Glen Hayward applied his old-school knowledge and customer-ser-vice practices to servicing contempo-rary vehicles, the co-owner of Good Works Auto Repair created a niche for his shop in the hybrid repair space.